akag98/fos-proposals/GSoC-2012/Accepted/Connexions-SaketChoudhary-OERPub-API/Connexions-SaketChoudhary-OERPub-API.md

 3. What do you hope to gain from participating in this project?

 I would gain an indepth knowledge about writing scalable and modular code in Python .
-Though I have done a lot pf projects invoving Python and JS , but noe  of them have taught me to write scalable code.
+Though I have done a lot pf projects invoving Python and JS , but none  of them have taught me to write scalable code.
 As this project would actually go live on a Web Server and would be millions of people, not only it should be scalable but thoroughly tested to .

 presentations and related stuff.